meetbikhani/Sufra/README.md

-# 🍽️ Sufra - Food Waste Management Platform
+# 🍽️ Sufra - Your go-to app for cheaper food

 > **Bridging surplus food with those who need it most**